 If there is a Will the estate will pass to the people named in the Will.
-If there is no Will certain rules known as the Rules of Intestacy apply.
+If there is no Will, the rules of intestacy apply and will determine who benefits from the estate.

 Whether you are an Executor and/or the next of kin, we can provide practical guidance to help you deal with the administration of an estate.
 We can help you determine the size of an estate for probate and Inheritance Tax purposes.
 We can prepare an application for the Grant of Representation on your behalf and help you lodge the required forms with the relevant organisations to collect monies due to the estate and settle any outstanding debts.